reallyreadit/blog/_posts/2021-01-18-lets-talk-about-moderation.markdown

 Spam happens.
 Violence is a reality of human existence.
 When the time comes to protect our community, we’ll be ready to handle it openly, to remain clear and transparent.
 You should know if people are hiding things from you.
 So we’ll tell you.

 A few years ago, an investor asked me, “What if a bunch of right-wing extremists try to take over Readup?
 What precautions are you taking to prevent that from happening?”
 My answers were “So what?” and “Nothing.”
-And not because I don’t care, but because I know that Readup attracts and retains high-caliber independent-thinking humans by default.
+And not because I don’t care, but because I know that Readup attracts and retains high-caliber, independent-thinking humans by default.
 It’s not a fun place for people who just want to be trouble-makers.

 These days, those questions seem less hypothetical.
-The pressing : “What are you going to do if Donald Trump creates an account on Readup?”
+To cut to the chase: “What do we do if Donald Trump creates an account on Readup?”

 The honest answer is: nothing.
 At least initially.
 We don’t have any policy about kicking people off the platform, because we haven’t ever needed to have a policy to do that.
 Like everyone else, Trump would be subject to the same strict rules that everybody must adhere to: The platform requires you to read articles and stories if you wish to comment on them.